 Can medical cannabis patients benefit from hash?

-Many medical cannabis patients find significant benefits from incorporating what is hash into their wellness routines.
+Many medical cannabis patients find significant benefits from incorporating hash into their wellness routines.
 The concentrated nature of hash allows for higher doses of cannabinoids with less inhalation required compared to flower—potentially a meaningful advantage for patients with respiratory concerns.

 Additionally, the preserved terpene profile in quality hash contributes to a more complete entourage effect, which some research suggests may improve therapeutic benefits for certain conditions.
 Think of it as getting the full orchestra of cannabis compounds rather than just the lead violin.